Frequently Asked Questions (FAQs)

 - After registration, you will receive an e-mail confirmation that also contains your unique Applicant ID and a link to the document upload site where you will complete step two of the process.
 In this step, you will be asked to upload two documents in PDF format: 1) Letter of Motivation and 2) Curriculum Vitae (CV) with supporting documents (all educational diplomas, all academic transcripts, English language test qualification, GRE test results).

-- After you have completed these two steps, your application is complete on your end.
-You will then need to ensure that all of your referees have submitted their recommendation.
+- After you have completed these two steps, your application is complete on your end*.
+You will then need to ensure that all of your referees have submitted their recommendation (if applying with a M.S.).
 You will receive automatic e-mails whenever a named referee has submitted a letter on your behalf.
 It is your responsibility to ensure your referees submit on time; our system will not send out reminders.

 - Note: Before applying, it is highly recommended that you give your referees the e-mail address where the recommendation request will come from in case of filtering: lotus2/GWDGemail@example.com.
 All of your application e-mails will also come from this address.
 Please do NOT send any e-mails to this address.
 It is an automatic platform so your e-mails will not be answered.